SteelCompendium/compendium/docs/Rules/Draw Steel Heroes - Unlinked.md

 **Distance:** The number of squares away that a creature using an ability can affect targets with that ability.
 The "Distance" entry in an area ability also includes the type of area of effect created by that ability.

-**Double Bane:** When a creature has two or more banes and no edges applied to a power roll , they have a double bane on the roll.
+**Double Bane:** When a creature has two or more banes and no edges applied to a power roll, they have a double bane on the roll.
 A double bane applies no penalty to a power roll, but instead automatically decreases the tier outcome of the roll by one tier.

-**Double Edge:** When a creature has two or more edges and no banes applied to a power roll l, they have a double edge on the roll.
+**Double Edge:** When a creature has two or more edges and no banes applied to a power roll, they have a double edge on the roll.
 A double edge adds no bonus to a power roll, but instead automatically increases the tier outcome of the roll by one tier.

 **Downtime Project:** A task a hero undertakes during one or more respites.